 Once you have been selected for an event, you will be notified by the LTA Officiating team.
-The selection email will direct you to the Official Hub, where you will need to confirm your selection and where you will also find details of the Manager as well as the address of the venue and the start time.
+The selection email will direct you to the officials' area of the LTA website, where you will need to confirm your selection and where you will also find details of the Manager as well as the address of the venue and the start time.